Sharpe's Triumph: Plot summary

-Sergeant Richard Sharpe and a small detachment arrive at an isolated East India Company fort to transport 80,000 recovered rounds of stolen ammunition to the armory at Seringapatam.
+Sergeant Richard Sharpe and a small detachment arrive at an isolated East India Company fort to transport 80,000 rounds of recovered stolen ammunition to the armory at Seringapatam.
 While Sharpe and his men rest, a company of East India Company sepoys arrive under the command of Lieutenant William Dodd.
 Dodd abruptly has his men massacre the unsuspecting, outnumbered garrison.
 Sharpe is wounded and feigns death, allowing him to escape Dodd's determination to leave no witnesses.

 Back in Seringapatam, Sharpe's friend, Colonel McCandless, whom Sharpe met four years earlier during the siege of Seringapatam (Sharpe's Tiger), questions him about Dodd.
 Dodd deserted the East India Company, taking with him his sepoys, and McCandless has been tasked with bringing him to justice, lest it give others similar ideas.
 McCandless orders Sharpe to accompany him since he can identify Dodd.

 Dodd joins Colonel Anthony Pohlmann, commander of Scindia's army, at the city of Ahmednuggur and is rewarded with a promotion to major and command of his own battalion.
 Since the Mysore Campaign, the British have been pushing further north into the Maratha Confederacy's territory.
 Scindia is one of the Maratha rulers who have decided to resist the British advance.
 Scindia orders Pohlmann to assign a regiment to defend Ahmednuggur, so Pohlmann gives Dodd command of the unit and instructions to inflict casualties on the British, but most importantly, withdraw and keep the regiment intact, as the city cannot be held.

-Meanwhile, Sergeant Obadiah Hakeswill correctly guesses that Sharpe killed the Tippoo Sultan four years earlier at Seringapatam and looted the corpse.
+Meanwhile, Sergeant Obadiah Hakeswill correctly guesses that Sharpe killed Tippoo Sultan four years earlier at Seringapatam and looted the corpse.
 Hakeswill frames him for an attack on his former company commander, Captain Morris.
 Given a warrant to arrest Sharpe, Hakeswill recruits six cutthroats to help him murder Sharpe, so they can steal the treasure.

-Sharpe and McCandless travel to the British army, escorted by Syud Sevajee, the Maratha leader of a band of mercenary cavalrymen working for the East India Company.
+Sharpe and McCandless travel to the British army, escorted by Syud Sevajee, the Maratha leader of a band of cavalrymen working for the East India Company.
 They reach the army, under the command of Major General Arthur Wellesley, Sharpe's former regimental commander and the future Duke of Wellington.
 Upon arrival at Ahmednuggur, Wellesley quickly launches a risky escalade without the usual days-long artillery bombardment, in a bid to take the enemy by surprise.
 He quickly captures the poorly fortified town, to the amazement of Dodd, who has a poor opinion of Wellesley.
 Despite this, Dodd manages to extract his troops from the rout and retreats to Pohlmann's army.
 In the chaos of the battle, Sharpe rescues Simone Joubert, the wife of a French captain in Dodd's regiment.
 Under the pretext of returning Madame Joubert to her husband, McCandless hopes to be able to reconnoitre the Maratha army.
 They do not leave immediately, however, and Sharpe spends the night with Simone, though she regrets her decision the next day.